EnterpriseDB/terraform-provider-biganimal/docs/data-sources/region.md

 ### Optional

 - `query` (String) Query to filter region list.
 - `region_id` (String) Unique Region ID.
-For example, "germanywestcentral" in the azure cloud provider, "eu-west-1" in the aws cloud provider.
+For example, "germanywestcentral" in the Azure cloud provider, "eu-west-1" in the AWS cloud provider.

 ### Read-Only